 I distinctly remember making out again afterward and marveling at how adorable she looked in matching PJs, a faint taste of spearmint still on the corners of her mouth.

-That night, there would be no sex of any kind.
+That night, there would be no hooking up of any kind.
 And it was amazing.
 When I woke up with her in my arms a few hours later, I knew I wasn't dreaming.

 Laying there together before anyone else woke up, I admitted something I'm sure she already knew to be true: I had a huge crush on her high school.